binarypearl/DDLFanAnimations/README.md

 Status and caveats:
 Vector's cube and 1 Cozmo cube have been modeled.
-(Current animation has multiple duplicates of each cube)
+(Current animation has multiple duplicates of each cube) The bottom screw, text on the bottom of cube, lighting up of cubes, and cube internals have not yet been modeled.

 The cubes are only partially accurate to real-world size.
 The cubes themselves were modeled using the default primitive Blender cube, without using any reference image.
 Thus, as you get closer into view, more inaccuracies